jeremyraby/test_web/creating_a_file.md

 # How to create a new file
+You can click the `+` button toward the top-right of the list of files (left of the green `<> Code` button) to create or upload a new file.
+Multiple files can be uploaded at a time, but you only get 1 commit message about each one - choose wisely lol

 ## Types of files that can be created
 Only plaintext and Markdown (`.md`) files can be created.
 It will default to plaintext if you don't specify a filetype in the filename above.